OpenTreeOfLife/peyotl/configuration/index.md

 ### [Phylesystem](../phylesystem)
-If you are performing operations that use a local version of the phylesystem git document store, you need to tell peyotl where to find the phylsystem repo.
+If you are performing operations that use a local version of the phylesystem git document store, you need to tell peyotl where to find the phylsystem repositories.
-If the environmental variable `PHYLESYSTEM_PARENT` is not set then the config file will be used:
+If the environmental variable `PHYLESYSTEM_PARENT` is not set then the config file will be used.
+For example:

     [phylesystem]
     parent = /home/username/phylesystem/shards

 Peyotl will treat any git directory in this parent that has a `study` subdirectory as if it was a shard of phyleystem.

+**WARNING:** the "parent" should point to the "shards" directory of your local copy of the phylesystem repository.
+A better name for this setting would have been `[phylesystem]/shards`

+Note (in the table below) that the phylesystem section can also set a max_file_size (in bytes).

 #### example of bootstrapping the phylesystem configuration on a new machine